amirahdzh/skripsi/README.md

 ### Dataset

 The dataset should be uploaded to Google Drive and mounted in the notebook.
-The dataset should be in a zip file named `dataset_split.zip` and should be placed in the path `/content/drive/MyDrive/skripsi/`. (or you can change the initial path with your desired path directly on the notebook)
+The dataset should be in a zip file named `dataset_split.zip` and should be placed in the path `/content/drive/MyDrive/skripsi/`. (or you can change the initial path with your desired path directly on the notebook). <br>
+Click this [link](https://drive.google.com/file/d/1Xn5DmKw8tt7jsaFVueiqLFMVaxjN0duH/view?usp=drive_link) to get access to dataset.

 ## Experiments